dillonforrest/startup/_posts/2014-11-24-is-starting-up-making-me-happy.md

 I feel a strong sense of shame in my current situation when it comes to presenting myself to my girlfriend's parents.
 Will her parents feel like I can provide for their daughter?
 Will her parents trust that I'll do my best to treat her well?
 Will they be proud of who their daughter chose to date?

-For each of these questions, I wouldn't be surprised and wouldn't take it personally if the answer is no.
+For each of these questions, I wouldn't be surprised and wouldn't take it personally if the answer is no.  What parent is excited about their daughter's unemployed boyfriend?

-Let's just be confident and optimistic.
+Let's just be confident and optimistic when I meet them.
 Let's hope for the best this Thanksgiving.

 # Am I happy?